vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/kriyA/venkaTanAthaH/AhAra-niyamaH.md

 <details><summary>विस्तारः (द्रष्टुं नोद्यम्)</summary>

 Thanian:
-The vEdaantha dEsikar, the one with the grace of Ethiraajaa stood like a lion and triumphed over many debating adversaries; researched the vEdaas and saasthraas, with the view to guide us in choosing foods that ennoble us and avoid foods that debase us, has given us this prabhandam called aagaara niyamam.
+The vEdAntha dEsikar, the one with the grace of EthirAjA stood like a lion and triumphed over many debating adversaries; researched the vEdAs and sAstras, with the view to guide us in choosing foods that ennoble us and avoid foods that debase us, has given us this prabhandam called AgAra niyamam.
 I shall wear His flower like thiruvadi as an ornament on my head.
 </details>